Stevens Johnson Syndrome / Toxic Epidermal Necrolysis

 |TEN without spots||

-As these areas of skin detachment are at maximum extent, the category cannot always be defined with certainty on initial presentation.
+The category cannot always be defined with certainty on initial presentation.
 The diagnosis may therefore change during the first few days in hospital.

 If the test is available, elevated levels of serum granulysin taken in the first few days of a drug eruption may be predictive of SJS/TEN.